AMBarbosa/ecotrends/README.md

 plot(preds)
 ```

-From this, you can use the `getTrend` function to compute the trend:
+From this, you can use the `getTrend` function to check for a monotonic
+temporal trend in suitability:

 ``` r
 # [UNDER CONSTRUCTION]